 You don’t need to use any particular form for the Articles, although you do have to include certain provisions, by law.
 In reality, most companies are set up using standard or ‘model’ articles developed for this purpose, and these are available online.
 The model articles are different depending on the type of company being set up.

 The Articles deal, among other things, with the following:

 - How shares change hands, and when you can force someone to sell their shares

 - How directors’ and shareholders’ meetings are organised and run

 Read on to find out more about the ins-and-outs of Articles of Association.

 - Why does your company need Articles of Association and what happens if you don’t have any?

-- What needs to be included in the Articles of Association?
+- What do you need to include in the Articles of Association?

-- How do you find Articles of Association?
+- Where can you find a company’s Articles of Association?

-- What are standard Model Articles and when are they not suitable?
+- What are the ‘model’ Articles and when shouldn’t I use them?

-- Articles of Association and Memorandum of Association – what is the difference?
+- What’s the difference between the Articles of Association and the Memorandum of Association?

-- Articles of Association and holding companies and subsidiary companies
+- What Articles of Association are used for holding companies and subsidiary companies?

 - Articles of Association and joint ventures

-- Can Articles of Association override the Companies Act?
+- Can Articles of Association override the law?

 What are Articles of Association?